iosphere/mosquitto/CONTRIBUTING.md

 - <https://wiki.eclipse.org/Development_Resources/Handling_Git_Contributions>

+If your contribution is a fix for a bug, please use the 'fixes' branch as the base for your work.
+If you are proposing new behaviour/features please use the 'develop' branch.

 Once the patch is pushed back to Gerrit, the project committers will be informed and they will undertake a review of the code.
 The patch may need modifying for some reason.
 In order to make amending commits more